-All summer, he's been joyously naked, and you'd forgotten the rug palaver that ensues as soon as the weather turns...
+All summer your horse has been joyously naked, and you'd forgotten the rug palaver that has ensued now the weather has turned...

 1. Pulling off a sopping wet rug and somehow wrapping yourself up in it like a cold, annoyed, living mummy in the process.

 2. Wishing like mad that you had a heated rug drier — the height of luxury!
 As it is, there are few places where you can spread out a heavy, wet six foot rug and realistically expect it to get dry.